 Although there are plenty of at-home dermaplaning devices available for purchase, it’s probably best to start with a visit to a professional for this service.
 This is because doing it the wrong way or with the wrong type of tools (or tools that aren’t properly sterilized) can spread bacteria and irritate the skin.

 Editor’s note: Want to try facial massage without purchasing a special tool?
-Here’s How to Give Yourself a Facial Massage.
+Here’s How to Give Yourself a Face Massage.

 Want to learn about more beauty trends?
-Up next: Trend Alert: Mini Beauty Fridges.
+Up next: Mini Skincare Fridges Are the New Place to Store Your Products.